 (iii) In case of imported technology (imported during the last three years reckonedfrom the beginning of the financial year)

 Your Company has not directly imported any technology during the last three financialyears.

-iv) Your Company has incurred `4857237 on Research and Development during the yearunder review.
+(iv) Your Company has incurred ' 22.84 lakh on Research and Development during the yearunder review.

-Y our Company is engaged in the business of operating a commodity derivative exchangeand aspire to gain opportunities as and when available for rendering its servicesinternationally.
-The details of foreign exchange earnings and outgo forms part of theSignificant Accounting Policies and Note no. 31 of Notes forming part of the standaloneand consolidated financial statements.
+Your Company is engaged in the business of operating a commodity derivative exchangeand aspire to avail opportunities as and when they arise for rendering its servicesinternationally.
+The details of foreign exchange earnings and outgo forms part of theSignificant Accounting Policies and Note no. 34 of Notes forming part of the standaloneand consolidated financial statements.